SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 ### 12. Planting the Fields

 - To watch over this “lazily” means to be always mindful of being as is without becoming inwardly frantic or obsessed with the idea of being so.
-- The Diamond Sutra says, “Buddhism is not Buddha’s Teaching.”
+- The Diamond Sutra says, “Buddhism is not Buddha’s teaching.”

 ### 13. The Blind Ass